aegix-ai/.github/profile/README.md

 - Dynamic media generation
 - Performance-driven iteration loops

-ReelForge is our testbed for applied AI-native product development — more soon.
+Relicon is our testbed for applied AI-native product development — more soon.

 &nbsp;